 When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.
 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
-(Refer to "Write Operation Status" for information on these status bits.)
+(Refer to Write Operation Status, on page 20 for information on these status bits.)

-Figure 4 illustrates the algorithm for the erase operation.
-Refer to the Erase/Program Operations tables in the "AC Characteristics" section for parameters, and to Figure 18 for timing diagrams.
+Figure 4, on page 18 illustrates the algorithm for the erase operation.
+Refer to the Table 16 on page 39for parameters, and to Figure 18, on page 33 for timing diagrams.